saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

     Name: Self_Employed, dtype: object

 ```
-5) People who are self employed are not so comfortable or sure in applying for the loan
+5 ) Self employed people are not so comfortable in applying for the loan as they are not sure of paying it back.

 ```python

 Loan['Property_Area'].describe()

     count           614
     unique            3
     top       Semiurban